-PGP: Pretty Good Privacy is an encryption program that was developed in the 1990s.
-It uses a pair of public (ones that you can tell others) and private (ones that you keep to yourself) to encrypt messages.
-An upside of PGP is that it can be done with software outside of the email, though secure email providers can have the process run in the background.
+- PGP.
+Pretty Good Privacy is an encryption program that was developed in the 1990s.
+It uses a pair of public and private keys to encrypt your email messages.

-Open source: commercial software usually doesn’t demonstrate its code – the guts that make it work – to customers.
+- Open source.
+Commercial software usually doesn’t demonstrate its ins-and-outs to customers.
 Open-source software can be easily looked into.
-It makes it possible to publicly ascertain if the developer hasn’t inserted any functions unfriendly to the users into the code.
+It makes it possible to publicly ascertain if the developer hasn’t inserted any unfriendly functions into the code.

-Anonymous sign-up: sometimes, you might not even want to leave a trace of having signed up for a secure email.
-That’s why you may want to consider getting an encrypted email provider that doesn’t require any personally-identifiable data, accepts cryptocurrency and cash, and so on.
+- Anonymous sign-up.
+Sometimes, you might not even want to leave a trace of having signed up for a secure email.
+That’s why you should consider getting an encrypted email provider that doesn’t require any personally-identifiable data, accepts cryptocurrency or cash, and so on.

 Getting the right encrypted email service is a crucial step towards greater privacy online.
 As you can, paying for the service comes with many benefits, like the newest security features and reputability.

-However, it takes more than just encrypted email to stay secure.
-A VPN can protect your other data:
+However, it takes more than just encrypted email to stay secure and browse anonymously.
+A VPN can protect your other data because it:

 - Masks IP address and DNS: this makes you very hard to trace by scrambling the two most identifiable technical details.

-- Encrypts data: it’s like transport-level encryption for all of your information.
+- Encrypts your data: it’s like transport-level encryption but for your entire internet traffic.

 - Connects to a VPN server outside of your country: this way, you can make the entire internet believe that you are in that country.

-- Hides your activities from your internet service provider: they can’t store your metadata for transferring to authorities or selling it to advertisers.
+- Hides your online activity from your internet service provider: they can’t store your metadata for transferring to authorities or selling it to advertisers.

-- Keeps your data secure when you log in via public Wi-Fi: even if hackers intercept it, they can’t read the encrypted contents.
+- Secures your data on public Wi-Fi: even if hackers intercept it, they can’t read the encrypted contents.